When are Hopf algebras determined by integer sequences?: Introduction

 We collect known results from various references (Theorem~\ref{thm:AT}, Proposition~\ref{prop:LieToFree}, Proposition~\ref{prop:indecomposable generators} Lemma~\ref{lemma:primitive generators}, and Proposition \ref{lem:ShiWitt}), which have not appeared in a single paper before.
 This perspective allows us to determine whether maps between \FGCCHAs exist by checking properties of the sequences.
 For example, proving that two \FGCCHAs have equal dimension sequences amounts to showing that they are isomorphic, by Aliniaeifard and Thiem's result.

 The sections of this paper are structured as follows.
-Sections~\ref{sec:SequencePrelims} and~\ref{sec:HopfAlgebra} state the relationship between the dimension of an \FGCCHA, the number of free generators, and the dimension of the Lie algebra of primitives.
+Sections~\ref{sec:SequencePrelims} and~\ref{sec:HopfAlgebra} state the relationship between the dimension sequence of an \FGCCHA, the number of free generators, and the dimension sequence of the Lie algebra of primitives.
 Section~\ref{sec:SequencePrelims} establishes preliminary notation about sequences, while Section~\ref{sec:HopfAlgebra} focuses on the algebraic content.

-In Section~\ref{sec:isoclassification} we interpret a result by Aliniaeifard and Thiem as a characterization of \FGCCHAs by their sequence of graded dimensions and Theorem~\ref{thm:a sequence} states that a sequence of nonnegative integers is the graded dimensions of an \FGCCHA if and only if the INVERTi transform~\cite{OEIS} of the sequence is nonnegative.
+In Section~\ref{sec:isoclassification} we interpret a result by Aliniaeifard and Thiem as a characterization of \FGCCHAs by their dimension sequences and Theorem~\ref{thm:a sequence} states that a sequence of nonnegative integers is the dimension sequence of an \FGCCHA if and only if the INVERTi transform~\cite{OEIS} of the sequence is nonnegative.
 Theorem~\ref{thm:OPGmaps} describes an explicit construction of the isomorphisms between \FGCCHAs and a canonical representative of each isomorphism class.

 In the last two sections we use the association between \FGCCHAs and sequences from Section~\ref{sec:isoclassification} to describe the structure of the category of \FGCCHAs.
 In Section~\ref{sec:surjection}, Theorem~\ref{thm:surjection} shows that there exists a surjective homomorphism from an \FGCCHA with dimension sequence $\vec{h}$ to an \FGCCHA with dimension sequence $\vec{k}$ if and only if the INVERTi transform of $\vec{k}$ is dominated by the INVERTi transform of $\vec{h}$.
 In the last section, Theorem~\ref{thm:subclassification2} states that an \FGCCHA with dimension sequence $\vec{h}$ occurs as a Hopf subalgebra of an \FGCCHA with dimension sequence $\vec{k}$ if and only if the inverse Euler transform of $\vec{k}$ dominates the inverse Euler transform of $\vec{h}$.
 This can be used to classify all Hopf subalgebras of \FGCCHAs.